Coming in 2020

 “Wowowski!” added Deneb.

 “Those with one hundred nineteen or lower can go to the food distribution center, but your rations will be half until we meet the full quota again.
-The others….”
+The others ….”
 He pointed to the drum.
-“Turn in your ‘Nurturing’ drawing cubes.
+“Turn in your ‘Nurturing’ cubes.
 My attendants will take them from you.”

-Chara’s expression turned as cold as an ice-glazed, winter tree.
+Chara’s expression turned as cold as an ice-glazed tree.
 “They didn’t round up.”
 Her eyes shot to mine.
 “They always round up.”

 “It’s not fair!”
 Deneb stomped the ground.

 No, it’s not fair.
 It’s Albacronian.
-I felt the edges of my mouth sag.
-“Bawl Mehr did have the worst record ever.”
+I felt the corners of my mouth sag.
+“They don’t care if it’s fair.
+We’re nothing to them!”

-Deneb jabbed a thumb onto his chest.
-“So, they take it out on us … one family!”
+Deneb jabbed a thumb on his chest.
+“So, they take it out on one family … us!”

-Meri Diana shook her head.
+Meri Diana’s posture sagged.
 “It’s all my fault.”

-There she goes again … taking the world onto her shoulders.
+There she goes taking the world onto her shoulders again.
 I can’t let her do it over this.
 “It’s going to be all right.”
 I turned to discover Deneb crying.

 “Chara!”
 I reached toward her as she disappeared into the crowd.

-My shoulders sagged.
-“We’ve gone without eating before.
+My shoulders drooped.
+“It’s not like it’s the first time we’ve gone without eating.
 Come.
 Let’s go home.”

 Want to read all of book one and offer the author some feedback?
 Click on book cover below: